Black Lives Matter holds 'Black Xmas' protests in Minnesota, California

 “It’s been sleepless nights,” Jamar’s cousin, Alexander Clark, told Reuters at the mall demonstration just before police took him into custody, adding: “We are here for justice for my cousin.”
 It was not immediately clear whether Clark had been formally arrested.

-After police and mall security dispersed the gathering, the protesters went to the Minneapolis-St. Paul International Airport where they briefly shut down roadways to both terminals, an airport spokesman said.
+While police and mall security dispersed that gathering, protesters also went to the Minneapolis-St. Paul International Airport where they briefly shut down roadways to both terminals, leading to eight arrests, an airport spokesman said.

-Security checkpoints in Terminal 2 were briefly shut down to prevent protesters from moving into secure areas of the airport, the second busiest in the Midwest after Chicago’s O‘Hare.
+Security checkpoints were shut down briefly in Terminal 2 to prevent protesters from moving into secure areas of the airport, the second busiest in the Midwest after Chicago’s O‘Hare.

 Meanwhile, California Highway Patrol said it arrested nine female protesters blocking southbound traffic on the 101 freeway near the San Francisco International Airport on Wednesday.